-In [1929], Neugebauer had already translated i g i as "reciprocal".
-However, in an editorial note to Schuster's analysis of what is now known as $ig\hat{u}m$ - $igib\hat{u}m$ -problems [Schuster 1930: 196 n.1], he cites Ungnad for the insight that i g i may mean reciprocal, but also (in the Assurbanipal-passage) "division" simply/schlechthin.
-Written with sign names, the two unknown quantities dealt with in the problems are ŠI and ŠI.BU.Ú. ŠI may also be IGI, for which reason Schuster called them $ig\hat{u}$ and $ig\hat{u}$ and $ig\hat{u}$ and $ig\hat{u}$ and $ig\hat{u}$ and $ig\hat{u}$ and since the two quantities turn out to be each other's reciprocals, this seems to him to suggest that the latter term should be translated "multiplier".
-Since $ig\hat{u}$ could not in any way be connected to a known term for multiplication, he ended up by opting for $ig\hat{u}$ ("numerator") and $ig\hat{u}$ and $ig\hat{u}$ ("numerator"), though characterizing the choice as "disputable".
+In (1929), Neugebauer had already translated igi as "reciprocal".
+However, in an editorial note to Schuster's analysis of what is now known as igûm-igibûm-problems (Schuster 1930: 196 n.1), he cites Ungnad for the insight that igi may mean reciprocal, but also (in the Assurbanipal-passage) "division" simply/schlechthin.
+Written with sign names, the two unknown quantities dealt with in the problems are ŠI and ŠI.BU.Ú. ŠI may also be IGI, for which reason Schuster called them igû and šipû.
+Inspired by Ungnad Neugebauer now feels tempted to translate the former term "divisor", and since the two quantities turn out to be each other's reciprocals, this seems to him to suggest that the latter term should be translated "multiplier".
+Since šipû could not in any way be connected to a known term for multiplication, he ended up by opting for Nenner ("denominator") and Zähler ("numerator"), though characterizing the choice as "disputable".

 When MKT was published, ŠI.BU.Ú had become igi-bu-ù.
 Yet Neugebauer still uses the same "disputable" translation of the two terms, in the absence of more adequate words; he is quite aware and explains (MKT I, p.
 349) that they constitute a pair of reciprocal numbers (already Schuster had assumed that this was meant by the text).
-The first to recognize that the two terms were Akkadianized forms of Sumerian igi and igi.bi, "igi" and "its igi" was Thureau-Dangin [1933: 183f].
-This insight was then taken over in MCT (p.
+The first to recognize that the two terms are Akkadianized forms of Sumerian igi and igi.bi, "igi" and "its igi" was Thureau-Dangin (1933: 183f).
+44 This insight was then taken over in MCT (p.
 130) by Neugebauer and Abraham Sachs.